 What do you do when you have toothache?
 You will probably go for food that doesn’t need you to do much chewing, and you can swallow easily, such as oatmeal.

 Your dog, however, will not have this “privilege”.
 He is unable to “tell” you that he is having tooth discomfort unless you are observant enough from his action.

-So he will do it his own way, which is to swallow the food if that is possible.
+So he will do it his own way, which is to either get picky about his food or to swallow the food if that is possible.
 That is a risk, as if you have given him meat that comes with a bone, he might get choked.

 It is your responsibility to perform a check on his teeth and gums regularly.

 Hold his mouth open so that you can inspect his teeth and gums for any sign of redness or swelling.